flipt-io/flipt-client-sdks/flipt-client-react/README.md

 ## Usage

-There are two ways to use the Flipt React SDK.
+There are three ways to use the Flipt React SDK.

 1. Use the `useFliptBoolean` hook for boolean evaluation in a functional component that is wrapped in a `FliptProvider`.
 2. Use the `useFliptVariant` hook for variant evaluation in a functional component that is wrapped in a `FliptProvider`.